-- The School Fund Balance and Accounting is Maintained On An Accrual Basis Annually Excluding Gasb 68 and 75

-"FTE Expected To Be 173 in FY23, 185 in FY24, 191 in FY25, 196 in FY26 and 202 in FY27
+"The School Fund Balance and Accounting is Maintained On An Accrual Basis Annually Excluding Gasb 68 and 75 "FTE Expected To Be 173 in FY23, 185 in FY24, 191 in FY25, 196 in FY26 and 202 in FY27

-"State Basic Foundation Is Calculated By Multiplying the FTE To the Per Pupil Blended Average Revenue Amount, As According To the Community Settlement Reports, or \$10,386.83 Per Pupil.

-"Base Cost Funding Will Be \$10,387/FTE in FY23 Onwards
+State Basic Foundation Is Calculated by Multiplying the FTE To the Per Pupil Blended Average Revenue Amount, As According To the Community Settlement Reports, or \$10,386.83 Per Pupil.
+Base Cost Funding Will Be \$10,387/FTE in FY23 Onwards

-- School Has No Management Company Other Operating Revenues Include Miscellaneous Student Deposits for Fundraisers and Field Trips Salaries and Wages Are Expected to Rise By 3% Each Year Due To Inflation and Retention Salary Adjustments - Benefits are 14% of Salaries and Wages for Employer Retirement Costs.
-Additionally, There Are Medical Insurance Premiums and Payroll Taxes Rent Is \$11,696.96 in FY23/month, Reduction In Rent Once School Transitions To New Building
+School Has No Management Company Other Operating Revenues Include Miscellaneous Student Deposits for Fundraisers and Field Trips Salaries and Wages Are Expected to Rise By 3% Each Year Due To Inflation and Retention Salary Adjustments

-- "Villities Expected To Increase By 3% Each Year
+Rent Is \$11,696.96 in FY23/month, Reduction In Rent Once School Transitions To New Building

-"Other Facility Costs Include Printer/Copier Costs, Lawn Maintenance, and General Repairs with An Expectation To Increase By 3% Each Year

-"Other Facility Costs Include Printer/Copier Costs, Lawn Maintenance, and General Repairs with An Expectation To Increase By 3% Each Year

-"Insurance Includes D&O And General Liability Insurance Premiums.
-Anticipated To Increase By 3% Per Year

-"Sponsor Fees Expected To Remain at 3% of Basic Foundation Aid with St. Aloyisius

-"The School Does Not Utilize Transportation and Does Not Forsee Any Changes
+Volter Facility Costs Include Printer/Copier Costs, Lawn Maintenance, and General Repairs with An Expectation To Increase By 3% Each Year Other Facility Costs Include Printer/Copier Costs, Lawn Maintenance, and General Repairs with An Expectation To Increase By 3% Each Year Insurance Includes D&O And General Liability Insurance Premiums.
+Anticipated To Increase By 3% Per Year Sponsor Fees Expected To Remain at 3% of Basic Foundation Aid with St. Aloysius The School Does Not Utilize Transportation and Does Not Forsee Any Changes

-- Legal Fees Are the Responsibility of the School and Anticipated To Rise By 3% Each Year Due To Inflation Marketing Costs Forsee No New Campaigns and Therefore Expected To Increase By 3% Each Year With Inflation
+"Legal Fees Are the Responsibility of the School and Anticipated To Rise By 3% Each Year Due To Inflation "Marketing Costs Forsee No New Campaigns and Therefore Expected To Increase By 3% Each Year With Inflation

-- Natiketing Costs Prosee No New Campaigns and Therefore Expected to Increase By 5% Each Tear with initiation "Consulting Includes Treasury Services, Contracted Staff, Recruitment Costs, and Strategic Advising "Consulting Services Include Marcum LLP Treasury, Stephanie Ataya, Services through FY2027 at a 3% Inflation Increase.
-"Other Purchased Services include costs for Payroll Processing, Instructional Services, Professional Development, Postage Costs and Security Services "Supply Expenditures Will Decrease In FY24 and Then Grow At A Steady 3% Increase Each Year After "The School's Capital Outlay Includes Depreciation Costs for Current Assets
+Marketing Costs Forser No New Campaigns and Therefore Expected to Increase By 3% Each Teah With Inductor Consulting Includes Treasury Services, Contracted Staff, Recruitment Costs, and Strategic Advising Consulting Services Include Marcum LLP Treasury, Stephanie Ataya, Services through FY2027 at a 3% Inflation Increase.
+Other Purchased Services include costs for Payroll Processing, Instructional Services, Professional Development, Postage Costs and Security Services Supply Expenditures Will Decrease In FY24 and Then Grow At A Steady 3% Increase Each Year After The School's Capital Outlay Includes Depreciation Costs for Current Assets

-- Other Operating Disbursements Include Bank Fees, Membership Fees, Any Non-Instructional Board Expenses, and other Miscellaneous Costs Not Classified In Any Other Category Grant Funding Will Increase Steadily By 3% Each Year SQI Grant Ends in FY2023, ESSER II and ARP ESSER Grants Are Over in FY24 with All Expenses
+"Other Operating Disbursenents Include Bank Fees, Membership Fees, Any Non-Instructional Board Expenses, and other Miscellaneous Costs Not Classified In Any Other Category "Grant Funding Will Increase Steadily By 3% Each Year "SQI Grant Ends in FY2023, ESSER II and ARP ESSER Grants Are Over in FY24 with All Expenses

-- The School Anticipates Taking Out \$730k In Loans For Capital Outlay Costs Of The New Building Board Stipends Will Be \$125 Per Meeting Through FY2027
+The School Anticipates Taking Out \$730k In Loans For Capital Outlay Costs Of The New Building Board Stipends Will Be \$125 Per Meeting Through FY2027